wp-plugins/sil-dictionary-webonary/readme.txt

 Stable tag: 1.3.7

 == Description ==
+Webonary gives language groups the ability to put their bilingual or multilingual dictionaries on the web with a minimum of technical help.

-The SIL Dictionaries plugin has several components.
-It includes a dashboard, an import for XHTML, and multilingual dictionary search.
+The SIL Dictionary plugin has several components.
+It includes a dashboard, an import for XHTML (export from Fieldworks Language Explorer), and multilingual dictionary search.

 == What it does: ==